 Table of Contents

-Real estate fees should be simple.
-Use our Realtor® commission calculator for Calgary to easily lower your commission costs.
-It is important to use real estate agent commission calculators.
-They can help you make better decisions.
+Real estate commissions should be simple to understand.
+Use our Realtor® Fees calculator to easily see how you can lower your commission costs.
+It is critical to calculate your real estate agent commissions to understand your cost to sell.
+This will help you make better decisions in your pricing strategy.

 In Calgary’s real estate market, Realtor® fees are the commissions paid to agents.
 These fees are for helping sell a property.
 Typically, the listing agent and the buyer’s agent split these fees.
-The traditional commission structure is 7% on the first $100,000 and 3% on the balance.
+The traditional commission structure in Calgary is 7% on the first $100,000 and 3% on the balance.
 Lower commission brokerages, like 2% Realty, offer a flat-rate option.
-Sellers generally cover these fees, making it crucial to compare options.
+In Canada, Sellers generally cover the agent fees, making it crucial to compare options.

-Below is an explanation of how different commission models work and how homeowners can reduce costs when selling their property, use the provided realtor® fee calculator to compare the models.
+Below is an explanation of how different commission models work and how homeowners can reduce costs when selling their property, use the provided realtor® fees calculator to compare the models.

 Using the Realtor® fee calculator for Calgary, you’ll see different outcomes based on brokerage choice.
 Realtors® can negotiate their fees when submitting an offer.
 When a property is sold, the commission is typically split between the listing and buyer’s agent.

-• *Hybrid Fee* a homeowner listed with 2% Realty pays 1% to the listing agent, with a negotiated fee for the buyer’s agent.
-Savings over legacy fees are still guaranteed.
+- *Hybrid Fee Outcome* a homeowner listed with 2% Realty pays 1% to the listing agent, with a negotiated fee for the buyer’s agent.
+Savings over traditional fees are still guaranteed.

 More on Realtor® Fees in Calgary